MuhammadSabri1306/EmailMe/README.md

 ## 3. Create HTML Form and JS script to handle it

-Here i try to send 3 parameter (name, email, message) to my Apps Script endpoint.
+Here i try to send 3 parameters (name, email, message) to my Apps Script endpoint.
 Send your form data to your SCRIPT URL.

 ```html
 <form name="contact-form" method="post">